Snowflake MCS/EHS community

 The town of Snowflake was first settled by Mormon pioneers.
 It is named after Mr. Snow and Mr. Flake.
 About half of the town population today are members of the Mormon church.

-No EIs live in town.
-Most live in a rural neighborhood about eight miles east of Snowflake; others live further away.
+Most people with EI live in a rural neighborhood about eight miles east of Snowflake; others live further away.
 The rural area east of town is an eclectic mix of country folk, old hippies, EIs and survivalists.
-A large neighborhood of old hippies is located a few miles east of the main EI neighborhood.
+A large neighborhood of hippies is located a few miles east of the main EI neighborhood.

 Apache county starts about 18 miles east of Snowflake.
-Some EIs live there.
+Some community members live there.
 Apache county is more rural and less sophisticated than Navajo county.

 The politics of Snowflake and the two counties is thoroughly Republican and very pro-development.